lynzley/project-upskill-workshop/LinkedIn Personal Branding Workshop.md

 ## Slide 1
 Hello!
 Before we begin, I have a few announcements for you.
 First things first: introduce yourself in the zoom chat and if you’re comfortable, post your LinkedIn Profile!
-Next, if you haven’t yet, sign up for some FREE Winfo Stickers!
-All designs are finalized and I’ll be placing the order tomorrow so it is literally your last chance!
-Finally, sign up for the Morning Brew!
+Next, sign up for the Morning Brew!
 This is a really informative daily news article from a startup based in NYC.
 Every sign-up on this link contributes to the University of Washington’s BrewU Ambassador team.
 They’re currently in second place out of 100+ schools so they really need your sign ups!
 Awesome!
 Now let’s get to the actual content

 ## Slide 2